xiGUAwanOU/tech-note/frontend-development/vue-js/typescript-setup.md

 **TODO: check if it is OK to remove the babel-loader, since we are not using it anymore.**

-## 2. Eslint with TypeScript plugin
+## 2. Eslint with TypeScript Plugin